Click on the tag to access description and wallix recommendations.

 Article 7 - ICT systems, protocols and tools

-Description: In order to address and manage ICT risk, financial entities shall use and maintain updated ICT systems, protocols and tools.
+In order to address and manage ICT risk, financial entities shall use and maintain updated ICT systems, protocols and tools that are:

 (a) appropriate to the magnitude of operations supporting the conduct of their activities, in accordance with the proportionality principle as referred to in Article 4;